 inspection.

-All safety critical functions shall be verified by test.
+<<deleted>>

-Verification of software shall include testing in the target hardware environment.
+<<deleted>>

 For each requirement verified only by analysis or review-of-design, a risk assessment (part of the VP) shall be conducted to determine the level (major/minor) of the impact of this requirement on the mission.

 If the impact of the requirement is major, a risk mitigation plan (part of the VP) shall be defined which includes a cross check based on two independent analyses (in terms of model used and suppliers).